- Free delivery over £40

 - Squeeze a small amount of the ointment onto your fingertip

-- Gently rub a small layer of ointment over the sore, painful or itching area
+- Gently rub a small layer of the ointment over the sore, painful or itching area

 - Wash your hands

-If you need to to apply some ointment deeper into your back passage for internal haemorrhoids/piles:
+If you need to apply Proctosedyl Ointment inside your back passage:

 - Wash your hands

-- Screw the plastic nozzle provided onto the tube
+- Screw thre plastic nozzle provided onto the tube

-- Insert the nozzle into the back passage
+- Gently insert the nozzle into the back passage

-- Squeeze the tube gently as you slowly pull it out
+- Squeeze the tube gently as you pull it out

 - Stay still for 1 or 2 minutes